beloglazov/couchdb-scala/README.md

 This returns an instance of `Task[CouchDocs[String, Int, Person]]`, which once executed results in a sequence of objects encapsulating the metadata about the documents (`id`, `key`, `value`, `offset`, `total_rows`) and the corresponding `Person` objects.
-Please follow the definition of case classes in [CouchModel](https://github.com/beloglazov/couchdb-scala/blob/master/src/main/scala/com/ibm/couchdb/model/CouchModel.scala) to fully understand the structure of the returned objects.
+Please follow the definitions of case classes in [CouchModel](https://github.com/beloglazov/couchdb-scala/blob/master/src/main/scala/com/ibm/couchdb/model/CouchModel.scala) to fully understand the structure of the returned objects.